eatontarbell/Latin-101/hw4.md

 - Filiorem = Gender: Masculine.
 Case: Genitive.
 Number: Plural.
 ---
 Translate the first noun phrase, amor Deianirae, into English.
 What are two different meanings that the phrase could have?
-- Latin phrase: amor Deianirae.
-English translation: the love of Deianirae.
-Another meaning this phrase: Deianirae's love.
+- The Latin phrase "amor Deianirae" could have two English translations: "the love of Deianirae" or "Deianirae's love."